alexej-schelle/Idr-Web-Spiders/README.md

-# IDR for Web Crawlers
+# IDR for Web Spiders

-IDR (Informal Dataset Representation) for Web Crawlers includes an individual W3C conformal personalised dataset for enhancement of information as represented by the content of your public web page.
+IDR (Informal Dataset Representation) for Web Spiders includes an individual W3C conformal personalised dataset for enhancement of information as represented by the content of your public web page.

 It works for Websites, Mobile Compatible Websites and Standalone Mobile Compatible Websites and uses public Website Content, Canonical Tags, Meta Viewports and HTTP Headers.

-With IDR for Web Crawlers, you gain :
+With IDR for Web Spiders, you may gain :

 - A realistic and unique informal data model for search engines spiders about the content of your websites and applications.